c4tom/DreamDevBox/docs/howto/devilbox/move-projects-to-different-directory.rst

    HOST_PATH_HTTPD_DATADIR=../projects

-That's it, whenever you start up the Devilbox, your project directory will be mounted into the PHP and the web server container into ``/shared/httpd/``.
+That's it, whenever you start up the DreamDevBox, your project directory will be mounted into the PHP and the web server container into ``/shared/httpd/``.